 soft pretzels, and apple strudel.

-There is a new shop Karamelle-Kuche in Germany.
-It features Disney cast members making fresh caramel corn, caramel apples, strawberries, marshmallows.
-The store will also carry gourmet caramels, cookies, brownies, fudge and cupcakes.
+The Karamelle-Kuche shop features Disney cast members making fresh caramel corn, caramel apples, strawberries, marshmallows.
+The store also carries gourmet caramels, cookies, brownies, fudge and cupcakes.

 If you enjoy fine wines and spirits, you must visit the Weinkeller where you will also find German wine guides.
 The Sussigkeiten is the place to satisfy that sweet tooth with an assortment of homemade fudge and nut clusters, pretzels, chocolate, cookies, and Haribo brand candies.
 Learn to cook authentic German recipes with one of the many German cookbooks found in this store.
 It is Christmas year round in die Weihnachts Ecke where you'll find Christmas decorations of all kinds, plus the Christmas pickle.
 The Kunstarbeit In Kristall offers crystal jewelry by Swarovski, Princessa Plata, and Brillanti by Crystal World.
 They also carry fine crystal pieces by Arribas, Arnstadt, Nachtmann, Anna Hutte and Swarovski.
 Glaskunst is the outdoor shop which sells Arribas glassware and they offer engraving.